V (2009 TV series): Production

-On May 13, 2011, ABC announced that V was canceled.
+On May 13, 2011, ABC announced that V was cancelled.

 Reception

 Critical reception

 The series premiere of V received "generally favorable reviews", scoring 67 out of 100 on Metacritic based on reviews from 23 critics.
 E!
 Online stated "on a scale of 1 to 10, we give it an 11.
 V is the best pilot we've seen in, well, forever."
 USA Today's Robert Bianco put V on his list of the top ten new shows, stating that the remake is well-made and "quickly establishes its own identity," and The Hollywood Reporter called the new series "clever enough for a cult following and accessible enough to reach a broad demo."
 King Features' entertainment reporter Cindy Elavsky calls V "the best new show on television, by far.
-The special effects are feature-film quality; the writing is intelligent and time-relevant; and the acting is first-rate.
+The special effects are feature-film quality, the writing is intelligent and time-relevant, and the acting is first-rate.
 The first five minutes alone will hook you for the entire season."
 The New York Times wrote that "The ideas in V, about alien encounters and mass delusion and media manipulation, are enticing.
 It's too bad that they're floating around in a show that at this early stage, is so slapdash and formulaic in its storytelling."
 The A.V.
 Club gave V's premiere a 'C' rating, calling it "rote and by-the-numbers."

 Metacritic gave the second-season premiere a score of 49/100 based on reviews from 13 critics, indicating mixed reviews.